ShaneMcC.co.uk :: IRC Related Stuff

 :pratchett.freenode.net 998 DFTest #Channel :End of Channel List Modes

-The addition of the /LISTMODE command and not just altering the current /MODE command is to maintain backwards compatability with older clients.
+The addition of the /LISTMODE command and not just altering the current /MODE command is to maintain backwards compatibility with older clients.

 Existing list mode information